krasimir/react-in-patterns/book/chapter-8/README.md

 ```

 That is an interesting pattern because it shifts the responsibilities.
 It is the view fetching data from the store and not the store pushing something to the view.
 This of course has its own pros and cons.
 It is nice because it makes the store dummy.
 A store that only mutates the data and says "Hey, my state is changed".
 It is not responsible for sending anything to anyone.
 The downside of this approach is maybe the fact that we have one more component (the wrapper) involved.
-We also need the three bits - view, store and consumer to be in one place so we can fulfill the connection.
+We also need the three things - view, store and consumer to be in one place so we can establish the connection.

 #### My choice